Coupe de France: History

 The Coupe de France was created on 15 January 1917 by the French Interfederal Committee (CFI), an early predecessor of the French Football Federation.
 The idea was pushed by the federation's general secretary Henri Delaunay and under union sacrée, the competition was declared open to all clubs, amateur and professional, though professionalism in French football at the time was non-existent.
 The major clubs in France objected to the notion that all clubs should be allowed to enter.
 However, the federation dispelled their complaints and declared the competition would remain as is.
 Due to the minimal requirements to enter, the first competition featured 48 clubs.
 By 1948, the number had increased to 1,000 and at present, the competition features more than 7,000 clubs.
 Due to the initial increase in clubs, the federation created preliminary rounds beginning with the 1919–20 season.
 The following season, they added a second preliminary round.
 As of today, the competition contains eight regional rounds with some regions containing as many as ten.

 The first Coupe de France victors were Olympique de Pantin who defeated FC Lyon 3–0 at the Stade de la Légion Saint-Michel in Paris in front of 2,000 spectators.
 The following year, the competition was shifted to the Parc des Princes and drew 10,000 supporters to the final that saw CASG Paris defeat Olympique de Paris 3–2.
-The competition alternated between many stadiums during its early years playing at the Stade Pershing from 1920–1924 before switching to the Stade Olympique Yves-du-Manoir in Colombes.
+The competition alternated between many stadiums during its early years playing at the Stade Pershing from 1920 to 1924 before switching to the Stade Olympique Yves-du-Manoir in Colombes.
 The competition lasted a decade there before returning to the Parc des Princes in 1938.
 In 1941, the final was held at the Stade de Paris.
 The following year, the final returned to Colombes and remained there until moving to the Parc des Princes permanently following its renovation, which made it the largest in terms of attendance in France.